RCMP Report: Semi and car collide near Little Fort - BC Local News

 On Saturday, May 5, police and firefighters were notified of a vehicle fire on Highway 5 north of McMurphy Station road at a pull-out.

-It was found a tractor trailer had caught on fire, when attempting to start the engine after spending the night at the pull-out.
+It was found a tractor trailer had caught on fire while the driver had been attempting to start the engine after spending the night at the pull-out.
 The driver was able to escape injury and call for help.
 The tractor and trailer were completely destroyed by the fire.

 Forestry was notified of the possibility of the fire spreading but, thankfully, with the river on one side and a rock face on the other, the fire didn’t spread.

-Because the vehicle was outside of the Vavenby fire protection area, there was no fire department able to respond and the vehicle which was off the road, was left to finish burning and cool down before it would be towed away.
+Because the vehicle was outside of the Vavenby fire protection area, there was no fire department able to respond.
+The vehicle, which was off the road, was left to finish burning and cool down before it would be towed away.

 Useful advice on vehicle fires

-As vehicle fires are not one-off incidents, we feel it is important that everyone know, if they come across a vehicle fire, please stay away from it and the smoke.
+As vehicle fires are not one-off incidents, Clearwater RCMP feel it is important that everyone know that, if they come across a vehicle fire, they should stay away from it and the smoke.

 Watch for bicycle and pedestrian traffic